Trial of the Sixteen: Aftermath

 In his book, Europe at War, Norman Davies described it as "obscene", that there was no official protest abroad.
 As a result of the trial, the Polish Secret State was deprived of most of its leaders.
 Its structures were soon rebuilt, but were never able to fully recover.
-On 6 July 1945 the United Kingdom and the United States withdrew support for the legitimate Polish government in exile, and all its agendas in Poland.
-Soviet and Polish Communist repressions aimed at former members of the Polish Secret State and the Armia Krajowa lasted well into the 1960s, corporal Józef Franczak being killed in a shootout with paramilitary-police in 1963.
+On 5 July 1945, the United Kingdom and the United States withdrew their recognition of the Polish government in exile.
+Soviet and Polish Communist repressions aimed at former members of the Polish Secret State and the Armia Krajowa lasted into the 1960s.